If you own or manage a small business, your sales process might go something like this:

 With automation software, sales team activity is recorded in one, centralized system.
 Leaders can log into the system to check the status of each lead, study the history of each lead’s interactions with your business, and see the number of opportunities coming down the pipeline.
 With that visibility, leaders can identify their strongest and weakest performers, coach their teams more effectively, and more efficiently train new employees on the sales process.

 Collecting notes and spreadsheets from your sales reps isn’t the most scientific way to forecast future revenue.
 With an automated pipeline, you have a record of where each lead stands in the sales process and how much each sale would be worth.
-Software platforms like Infusionsoft by Keap can automatically run reports on the number of leads in each stage, the number of sales won or lost, and the projected revenue for a specific date range— allowing you to plan accordingly in the rest of the business.
+Software platforms like Keap can automatically run reports on the number of leads in each stage, the number of sales won or lost, and the projected revenue for a specific date range— allowing you to plan accordingly in the rest of the business.

 Every business has a unique sales process.
 Some involve only a series of calls and emails, while other businesses need in-person meetings, events, and product demonstrations to seal the deal.
 Some sales close after a week; others, after a year.